Florida Department of Business & Professional Regulation.

 www.myfloridalicense.com/dbpr

 On the home page, follow the link to “file a complaint”.
-There are two separate links depending on your complaint; one for Condominiums/Cooperatives and one for Community Association Managers and Firms.
+There are two separate links depending on your complaint: one for Condominiums/Cooperatives and one for Community Association Managers and Firms.
 As always, the Sunny Isles Beach Police Department is available to answer questions and provide guidance if you require general information about your condominium association.

-Condominium Ombudsman
+Office of the Condominium Ombudsman

 More Information